- Majuro - based position (Republic of the Marshall Islands)

 Applications can also be submitted in person to the address below:

 Contact: Deputy General Manager - Mr Kimber Rilometo

 EPA Office Majuro, Box 1033, Majuro, MH 96960

 To be considered for this role, you must provide us with:

 - an updated resume with contact details for three professional referees

 - a cover letter detailing your skills, experience and interest in this position

 Please ensure your documents are in Microsoft Word or Adobe PDF format.

-Discuss three aspects of project coordination that you consider most important.
+- Discuss three aspects of project coordination and management that you consider most important.